IgniteUI/indigo-design-docfx/en/components/stepper.md

 ## Content

-As mentioned above, When a Step is set to "Current" state, a frame called "Content" is displayed underneath the current Step on the vertical Stepper and underneath all steps on the horizontal Stepper.
-By default, the Content comes with a simple text layer, where you can add information about the current step.
+As mentioned above, When a Step is set to "Active" state, a frame called "Content" is displayed underneath the Header of the active Step on the vertical Stepper and underneath all steps on the horizontal Stepper.
+By default, the Content comes with a simple text layer, where you can add information about the active step.
 If you'd like to cusomize it in some way, you'll need to detach the component by right-clicking on it and selecting "Detach instance".
 You can also fully hide it by using the "Content" property on the horizontal Stepper or by going into the nested Step component and switching off the boolean property "Body" on the vertical Stepper.

 <img class="responsive-img" src="../images/stepper_non-linear.png" srcset="../images/stepper_non-linear@2x.png 2x" />